fluxninja/aperture/docs/content/get-started/playground/playground.md

 load generator configuration:

-- `metadata.json` describes the test scenario, what images to build, what Tilt dependencies to add etc. See existing test scenarios, as well as `Tiltfile`, for examples of how to prepare this file.
+- `metadata.json` describes the test scenario, what images to build, what Tilt dependencies to add and so on.
+See existing test scenarios, as well as `Tiltfile`, for examples of how to prepare this file.
 - `policies/service1-demo-app.yaml` is a values.yaml file for the given policy listed in `metadata.json` under `aperture_policies` key.
 - `load_generator/test.js` is configuration for the K6 load generator.